Harald-U/iot-nodejs/README.md

 5. Double click the "ibmiot" node, this opens the Properties dialog.

 6. Authentication is "Bluemix Service".
 IBM Cloud was called IBM Bluemix initially.
-"Bluemix Service means that Node-RED is getting the IoT Platform credentials from the VCAP_SERVICES environment variable.
+"Bluemix Service"means that Node-RED is getting the IoT Platform credentials from the VCAP_SERVICES environment variable.
 Input type should remain "Device Event", we use an event topic in the simulator code.
 Enter the name of your "Device Type", select "All" for ID and Event, "json" for Format.
 Click "Done" then "Deploy".